israel28b/data5600_projects/README.md

-# Classis Machine Learing Projects
+# Classic Machine Learing Projects

 *Refer to each indivizual project file for content descriptions*